Fen-Shi/simulator/README.md

 - Non-working hours have limited resource availability, while working hours have full resource availability.
 - Waiting time in the queue will be added to the duration.

+5. **patients replan (`planner.py`)**
+- Variable: `reschedule_time` to target optimal time slots.
+- Domain: Only working hours (Mon-Fri, 8 AM to 5 PM) within the next 7 days.
+- Constraints:
+   - Intake Resources: Rescheduling considers the availability of intake resources, avoiding conflicts where intake capacity would be exceeded.
+  - Pending Patients: Monitors the number of patients waiting after intake for the next stage.

 ## Detailed Function Descriptions
 `simulator.py`
 - `simulation()`: Main function that runs the simulation, alternating between working and non-working hours, and processing patient queues.